TheWover/EasyNet/ExamplePayload/Readme.md

 ## OPSEC note:

-Using C# for MSBuild payloads results in more anomalous behaviour than using JSCript.
+Using C# for MSBuild payloads results in more anomalous behaviour than using JScript.
 When the payload is run, a csc.exe process will start in the background that compiles the code to a temp executable and runs it.
 All techniques that leverage C# inside of XML work this way.
-The tradeoff is that, while using C# is noisier, it is more flexible than JScript and is not as thoroughly detected as popular tools such as DotNetToJScript.
+The tradeoff is that, while using C# is noisier in terms of process behavior, it is more flexible than JScript and is not as thoroughly detected as popular tools such as DotNetToJScript.